-NapaSan records the mains as being replaced or rehabilitated only at the end of a capital project, accounting for some years not showing activity.
-NapaSan has met its 1% target in the past three years, but has not reached this goal consistently over the past ten years.
-NapaSan has set future targets to increase the total replacement goal over the next five years to 2%.
+NapaSan has met its renewal and replacement target in the past four years, but has not reached this goal consistently over the past ten years.
+NapaSan has set future targets to increase the total replacement goal over the next five years to 2%, and has established future sewer service rates to meet this goal.